Roleystone, Western Australia: Local music and arts

 Roleystone is home to the Roleystone Musicians Club.
 The club was established in March 2007.

 Kevin Peek, a guitarist and member of the band Sky, named a Sky song after Roleystone, his home town.

-Roleystone is also the home of the Roleystone Theatre - both the venue and the group.
+Roleystone is also the home of the Roleystone Theatre – both the venue and the group.
 The group was formed in 1933 as the Roleystone Choral and Dramatic society, with a name change in the 1970s to the Roleystone Theatre Group.
 The Group is a community theatre presenting plays and musicals throughout each year.

 The Roleystone Theatre (venue), first built by Roleystone and Karragullen residents in 1922 and now owned by the City of Armadale, is currently closed for remedial building works (2018 to 2022).
 The Roleystone Theatre Group was utilising the Roleystone Hall as their temporary home until early 2022, however until the theatre is re-built and re-opened they do not have a performance venue.
 It is hoped the revitalised theatre building will open in 2023.

+Another notable cultural group in Roleystone is the Bohemian Club of Roleystone, an exclusive collective dedicated to celebrating 1960s and 1970s counterculture.
+Founded in Roleystone, the club blends bohemian lifestyle with a passion for psychedelic arts, music, and free-spirited expression.

+Members engage in psychedelic exploration, drawing inspiration from Aleister Crowley and Thelema, and regularly host gatherings that incorporate esoteric practices and artistic expression.

 Local news media

 There is one local newspapers/magazine: the Roleystone Courier.
 This monthly magazine is owned and created by a local resident.

-There is also a community website called RoleystoneNet (or RoleyNet) that contains a local forum, local events calendar and an online flea market called Eflea.